-A graduate of the Paris National Dance Conservatoire and Paris University VIII, Tatiana Julien performs for Cie 7273, Nathalie Pernette, Thomas Lebrun and Sylvain Prunenec.
+Tatiana Julien is a french dancer and choreographer, graduate of the Paris National Dance Conservatoire and Paris University VIII.
+In parallel to her work, she has performed and collaborated with Cie 7273, Nathalie Pernette, Thomas Lebrun and Sylvain Prunenec.
 Today she dances for Olivia Grandville and Boris Charmatz.

 In 2011, she founded her company, INTERSCRIBO.
 At the crossroads of languages, the company explores spectacular hybrid forms for both theater and on-site performances, mixing professionals and amateurs, questioning the artist’s commitment to the world and the role of the spectator/citizen.
 These creations, often adapted to the architecture of the location, offer engaging devices for the audience and deploys a fantasy of dance that contaminates everywhere, all the time, a dance that creates empathy.
 Sound, light, and text are its essential elements.
 The body engages with these immersive landscapes like a piercing cry, crossed by its context, charged with a persistent and vital force.

 The company’s first creations, La Mort & l’Extase, Douve, Ruines and Initio, opéra chorégraphique were forms on the outskirts of expressionism.
 With chiselled, verbal and embodied choreographies.
 Its more recent creations Turbulence – a choreographed installation for headphones in a non-dedicated space -, Soulèvement (Uprising) – a bi-frontal solo piece on resistance -, and A F T E R – piece for eight performers (postponed due to sanitary crisis) in a collapsing scenography-, continue the exploration of a dance manifest, full and committed, this time in more performative forms and with the integration of the audience within the scenography.